TACC-Cloud/tapis-cli/docs/usage/apps.rst

 Search
 ******

-It is possible to search for tapis Apps by several criteria.
+Search for tapis Apps by any of several criteria.
 Please consult ``tapis apps search -h`` for guidance.

 **************
 Administration
 **************

+Manage global settings for a Tapis app.

 .. autoprogram-cliff:: tapis.cli
    :command: apps publish